10 Smart Money Moves Every Gig Worker Should Make

 2. Get the Right Insurance

-• Health Insurance: Health coverage is essential, even if it’s a high-deductible plan.
-If you're a freelancer, you can check out options on Healthcare.gov.
+Health Insurance: Health coverage is important, even if it’s through a high-deductible plan.
+Freelancers can find options on Healthcare.gov or through professional associations.

-• Liability Insurance: If your gig involves services that carry any risk, such as driving for a rideshare service, make sure you have liability coverage that protects you personally and professionally.
+Liability Insurance: If your work involves any risk, such as driving, consulting, or physical services, liability insurance protects you both personally and professionally.

 3. Consider a Health Savings Account (HSA)